openrewrite/rewrite-docs/docs/recipes/gitlab/addcomponent.md

       inputs: opentofu_version: 1.6.1
 ```

-Now that `com.yourorg.AddComponentExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-gitlab:0.3.1 in your build file:
+Now that `com.yourorg.AddComponentExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-gitlab:{{VERSION_REWRITE_GITLAB}} in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">